Hedystia/Framework/Packages/client/readme.md

 - 🧩 **Client integration** - Auto-generated type-safe HTTP client
 - 🛡️ **Validation built-in** - Zod integration for runtime safety
 - 🔌 **Extensible architecture** - Middleware, hooks and macros system
+- 📝 **Standard Schema** - Compatibility with the standard schema so you can use it with Zod, Arktype, etc.

 ## 🚀 Launch in 30 Seconds